Tungsten Rings by

-About Tungsten Jewelry
+About Tungsten

 How Tungsten Metal Becomes Tungsten Jewelry

 Thorsten, Benchmark, and Triton Rings' unique formula of tungsten carbide allows our tungsten rings to be both visually stunning and incredibly durable for years of everyday use.
 Washing dishes?
 Working in the yard?
-You don't need to remove your tungsten ring to protect its finish or because it's uncomfortable.
-Tungsten carbide is four times harder than titanium and twice as hard as steel, so tungsten jewelry is virtually scratch-proof.
+You don't need to remove your tungsten ring to protect its finish or because it's uncomfortable. tungsten carbide is four times harder than titanium and twice as hard as steel, so tungsten jewelry is virtually scratch-proof.
 And because our tungsten rings and tungsten wedding bands are comfort-fit, you won't ever have a reason to take it off.

 Tungsten vs. Titanium

-Why is Tungsten and Tungsten Carbide used throughout your site?
+Why is "Tungsten" and "Tungsten Carbide" used throughout your site?

-Should I worry about a tungsten carbide allergic reaction?
+Should I worry about tungsten carbide allergy?

 Nope.
 Larson is a tungsten jeweler devoted to quality.
-All of our tungsten jewelry is made with nickel-binder alloy, which is superior to cobalt-binder alloy.
+All our tungsten jewelry is made with nickel-binder alloy, which is superior to cobalt-binder alloy.
 Nickel-binder alloy is hypoallergenic, chemically inert and does not oxidize, cause rashes, or irritate the skin.
-Cobalt-binder alloy, on the other hand, can cause a tungsten carbide allergic reaction and can oxidize when the cobalt binds with you skin's natural oils.
+Cobalt-binder alloy, on the other hand, can cause a tungsten carbide allergic reaction and can oxidize when the cobalt binds with your skin's natural oils.
 Virtually all people who are allergic to the nickel in white gold rings, are not allergic to the nickel in tungsten because there is such a small amount.
 However, in rare cases of super sensitive people, there may be an allergic reaction.
 Not to worry if you happen to be one of those few people.
 In most cases, we can make the ring in another metal to get around your allergy.
 We also offer a return policy that gives you 100% of your money back if it is within 30 days.

 Women's Tungsten Rings Get a Popularity Boost